How To Improve Acceleration and Sprint Speed

 If you aren’t so blessed in this area, there are some really good tips and drills to make you that extra yard quicker on the rugby pitch.

-So next time you’re practicing, get your rugby clothing on and try these 4 top rugby acceleration drills to propel yourself forward as a better rugby player:
+So next time you’re speed training, get your rugby clothing on and try these 4 top rugby acceleration drills to propel yourself forward as a better rugby player:

 Drill 1: Short Sprints